elizablueanderson/Assay_Data_Project/README.md

 ![Standard curve](figures/01_standard_curve.png)

 LOD and LOQ follow ICH Q2(R1).
-The pipeline reports all three permitted estimates of σ, because they disagree by more than threefold on the same data:
+The pipeline reports all three permitted estimates of σ, because they disagree on the same data:

 | σ source | LOD (mM) | LOQ (mM) |
 |---|---|---|